Random walk method for quaternions

 It was shown by Lubotzky, Phillips and Sarnak15 (LPS) that the convolution operator associated to these elements has the strongest possible spectral gap possible.

-To explain what this means, we pick out the tree \( G_p \) associated to \( S_{p} \).
-To study the spectral properties of this graph, one considers the space of functions \( l^2(G_p) \) on \(G_p\) that are square-integrable with respect to the (infinite) counting measure.
-We can consider the normalized adjacency matrix as convolution operator \( T_p \) on this space:
+To explain what this means, we pick out the tree Gp associated to Sp.
+To study the spectral properties of this graph, one considers the space of functions l2(Gp) on Gp that are square-integrable with respect to the (infinite) counting measure.
+We can consider the normalized adjacency matrix as convolution operator Tp on this space:

-$$T_pf (g)= \frac{1}{|S_p|}\sum_{h\in S_p} f(hg).$$ By a theorem of Kesten16 about random walks on free groups, the spectral radius of this operator is \( \frac{2 \sqrt{p}}{p+1}\).
+By a theorem of Kesten16 about random walks on free groups, the spectral radius of this operator is 2pp+1.

-Thus, there exists \(\kappa>0\) such that for every \(g\), every Lipschitz function \(f\) on \(\SO\),
+Thus, there exists κ>0 such that for every g, every Lipschitz function f on SO(3),

 From here one can also deduce a discrepancy result: Let

-$$S_{p}^n = \text{ words of length }n,$$
+Snp= words of length n,

-equivalently, the sphere of radius \(n\) inside the tree \( G_p \).
+equivalently, the sphere of radius n inside the tree Gp.

-We now give up on the low-discrepancy property in favor for an algorithm that can produce an arbitrary number of points by producing a random sequence of elements in \( S_p \).
+The theorems of LPS show that the balls and spheres in tree Gp define a low-discrepancy sequence.17 They have the disadvantage that the sequences one can generate grow exponentially, so that a given number might be hard to approximate as it falls in between these cardinalities.
+We now give up on the low-discrepancy property in favor for an algorithm that can produce an arbitrary number of points by producing a random sequence of elements in Sp.

 Here are images of the spheres of radius 5, 6, and the whole tree up to radius 8.